Audit Evidence: Types, Examples & Reliability for Asset Audits

 7

-Recalculation involves checking the mathematical accuracy of documents or records, while reperformance means independently executing procedures or controls.
+Recalculation involves independently checking the mathematical accuracy of documents, records, and calculations.

 What We Recalculate: